 A Different Game Plan

-Then, there is GaiKai, founded in 2008, a company which focuses more on selling their platforms to game manufacturers who wish to provide cloud gaming options to their players.
-The GaiKai platform is similar to how you stream netflix on your Smart TV.
-GaiKai allows white-label businesses with basically any manufacturer.
+Then, there is GaiKai, founded in 2008, a company that focuses more on selling their platforms to game manufacturers who wish to provide cloud gaming options to their players.
+The Gaikai platform is similar to how you stream NetFlix on your Smart TV.
+Gaikai allows white-label businesses with basically any manufacturer.

 So if for instance, Samsung wants to have their own cloud gaming platform on their range of TVs, GaiKai will build it for them.
 They had a partnership with Electronic Arts and Ubisoft and was in the midst of making more mainstream games available on their platform.
 Then, Sony showed up and bought them.
 For $380 million.